JoshVanL/dapr/tests/docs/writing-integration-test.md

 Rather than building from source, you can also set a custom daprd binary path with the environment variable `DAPR_INTEGRATION_DAPRD_PATH`.

+You can override the directory that is used to read the CRD definitions that are served by the Kubernetes process with the environment variable `DAPR_INTEGRATION_CRD_DIRECTORY`.

 ## Adding a new test

 To add a new test scenario, either create a new subject directory in